 Shortly after the visit, Chen Rong, the sixth grade school teacher, informed Thin & High that she was pleasantly surprised by the positive changes she had noticed among her students: several of the most difficult and withdrawn have opened up, become friendly with their classmates and shown an interest to learn.
 Click here to read the letters the students wrote to Thin & High founder Bernard Yang.

 In March 2016, Chen Rong visited western Pennsylvania after attending the sixtieth session of the Commission on the Status of Women at the United Nations headquarters in New York.
 Upon her return, Rong narrated to her students the stories of Flight 93 that crashed in Shanksville, Pennsylvania on September 11, 2011, its valiant passengers and the horrors of terrorism; she also recounted to her students the state of elementary school education in America’s rural areas, including the option of home-schooling, which is almost non-existent in China, whether rural or urban areas.
 Click here to read about the actions taken by the students after they learned of the Flight 93 tragedy, and click here to view the two sets of cross-stitch embroidery created by three of her students in 2018 as a token of friendship for two American girls living near the Thin & High headquarters in western Pennsylvania.
 One of the aims of Thin & High is to inculcate in young Chinese, especially those living in rural areas, a wider vision, perspective and outlook of lives and events outside of China, especially the concepts of freedom and liberal education; this is partly to counter the strident nationalism and anti-American rhetoric that is commonly found in the Chinese educational curriculum.
-In addition, it is hoped that the students will learn to make friends by taking the initiate of reaching out to children from different geographic, ethnic, cultural and religious backgrounds.
+In addition, it is hoped that the students will learn to make friends by taking the initiative of reaching out to those from different geographic, ethnic, cultural and religious backgrounds.
 Click here to read Chen Rong’s teaching experience at the rural school.